janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 ## Secure DNS and Privacy

-In 2023, I implemented NextDNS across my network, a cloud-based DNS resolution service that offers security and privacy features.
+In 2023, I implemented NextDNS across my network, a cloud-based DNS resolution service that offers security and privacy features NextDNS primarily operates at Layer 7 (Application Layer) of the OSI model, interacting with lower layers to provide its services.

 ### Benefits of NextDNS